 MICHAEL L. P. RETTER Birding Special Issues Editor

-Click the image above to read the magazine in flipbook format.
+Click the cover above to access the magazine (28MB PDF)

 The ABA strives to make heard the voices of historically marginalized and under-represented groups in birding, and—to be blunt—the lack of diversity among our authors is concerning.
 We urgently want and need to hear more and varied perspectives in these pages.
 By you sharing your knowledge, we can all become more informed and understanding birders.

-However you travel in these times, I wish you a safe, happy, and healthy trip!
+However and wherever you travel, I wish you a safe, happy, and healthy trip!

 Birding is a force for good in our society.
 Learning and sharing about birds translates into concern for birds and the environment, and the American Birding Association provides resources and community for all people interested in birds!